 Boarding homes are privately owned, for-profit housing offering low rent and various degrees of care.
-Residents of these homes often live within a burdensome web of poverty, mental health issues, addictions, and sex-work.
+Residents of these homes often live within a burdensome web of poverty, mental health issues, and addictions.
 The social stigma and financial constraints of this reality often leave them rejected by society at large.

 BHM organizes weekly or biweekly small group gatherings between BHM volunteers and boarding home residents wherein relationships are cultivated upon the recognition of our unity.
 BHM volunteers are regularly left in awe of residents’ profound wisdom, strength, and generosity.
 Here, through caring conversation over food, concepts of superiority are dissolved and each person is met in his or her unique holiness.